smolcluster

 Distributed Deep Learning Library for Heterogeneous Hardware

-Training and inference for neural networks across Mac minis, Raspberry Pi, and GPUs with PyTorch
+Training and inference for neural networks across heterogeneous hardware with PyTorch — Mac minis, Raspberry Pis, MacBooks, and Windows machines using only Python sockets.

 Overview